TacBuild/tac-sdk/docs/sdks/assets.md

 }
 ```

-The `Asset` interface defines the contract for all token implementations in the SDK.
+The `IAsset` interface defines the contract for all token implementations in the SDK.

 **Properties:**
 - `address`: Token address on the respective blockchain